M0hdF41Z4N/flats-and-keys/README.md

 ***

 ### [Phase 6](#Phase-6) : Final Testing and Deployment.
-Objective:
+Objective:  Check Website Objectives are meeting and Ease in Using Interface and System.
+>    1. Emphasis on Cross-Browser Compatibility Testing.
+>    2. Evaluate the Application’s Performance Under Various Conditions.
+>    3. Choose the Right Parameters for Usability Testing.
+>    4. Validate all Security Issues with Security Testing.
+>    5. Integrate Exploratory Testing in the Software Development Lifecycle.
+>    4. API Testing.
+>    5. Searching ,  Sorting , Recommendation testing.
->    1. Testing each and every portion of website manually as Admininstator and also as Client.
+>    6. Testing each and every portion of website manually as both Admininstator and Client perspective.
->    2. Micro and Large testing.
->    3. API Testing.
->    4. Searching ,  Sorting , Recommendation testing.

 ***